astropy/halotools/docs/install.rst

 Verifying your installation
 ==============================

-After installing the code and its dependencies, fire up a Python interpreter and check that the version number matches what you expect:
+After installing the code and its dependencies, start up a Python interpreter and check that the version number matches what you expect:

 .. code:: python